Tuesday February 10, 2026 | VANCOUVER, BC [Posted at 9:14 pm PT | Updated 9:41 pm & on February 11, 2026]

 BC Emergency Health Services (BCEHS) provided some information to media later this evening.

 BCEHS said that they had received a call about the shooting at the school at 1:22 pm MT today.
 Multiple resources were sent to the school.
-That included ground ambulance with primary care.
+That included primary care paramedics, an advanced care paramedic, two air ambulances with critical care paramedics, and the BCEHS Clinical Operations Area Director for the region

 Unknowns: